-At the end of each year prior to the General Assembly meeting, the proposed remuneration for Board members and the Chairman is made available to the shareholders for discussion and approval based on the Board Remuneration Policy\.
-It's worth noting that the Board was paid a total of QR 14/965 million in remuneration for the year 2021.
-As for the remuneration of the Board of Directors for the year 2022, the matter is still under study and is subject to the approval of the General Assembly Meeting of Shareholders during 2023.
+At the end of each year prior to the General Assembly meeting, the proposed remuneration for Board members and the Chairman is made available to the shareholders for discussion and approval based on the Board Remuneration Policy.
+It's worth noting that the Board was paid a total of QR 15/300 million in remuneration for the year 2022.
+As for the remuneration of the Board of Directors for the year 2023, the matter is subject to consideration and approval of the General Assembly Meeting of Shareholders during 2024.

-Departments Reporting to the Board Legal Advisor and Secretary to the Board: Mr. Mukhtar Al Henawy
+Departments Reporting to the Board

+Legal Advisor and Secretary to the Board: Mr. Mukhtar Al Henawy

 Mr. Mukhtar Al Henawy has joined Doha Bank in 2002 as Legal Advisor to the Board.
 He was also appointed as a Secretary to the Company in 2007.
-He has more than 35 years of experience, and he worked at law firms before joining the bank.
+He has more than 36 years of experience, and he worked at law firms before joining the bank.

-Mr. Mukhtar obtained a Bachelor's Degree in Law from Ain Shams University in 1987 and a Diploma in Law in 1988.
+Mr. Mukhtar obtained a bachelor's degree in Law from Ain Shams University in 1987 and a Diploma in Law in 1988.
 It is in Doha Bank's view that the Company's Secretary meets all the requirements of the Code.